 In fact, combining the caffeinated coffee and low-sugar cereal resulted in higher blood-sugar levels than when the subjects drank decaffeinated coffee before eating cereal with even more sugar.

 Researchers’ recommendation?
-Drink decaf in the morning when you’re eating cereal.
+Drink decaf in the morning if you’re eating cereal.

 Let’s also consider the ubiquitous glass of morning orange juice, apparently just another breakfast contrivance marketed as healthy for kids.
 Media buzz about vitamin C and advances in pasteurization actually spawned the orange juice industry back in the 1930s.